jrawbits/VE-Installer/config/ReadMe.md

 The configuration files are YAML, consisting of Key: Value pairs.

-The top-level keys can be anything (The samples contain 'Name', 'Date' and 'Description' for example), but only the following will be examined:
+The top-level keys can be anything (The samples contain 'Name', 'Date' and 'Description' for example), but only the following will be examined during the build:

 RunTests
 Roots